How could fake retirement pull you from burnout?

 No, I'm not talking about that fantasy where you win the lottery and spend the rest of your days sipping cocktails on a beach (though if that happens, definitely invite me).
 This is about tricking your burnt-out brain into seeing your current job through fresh eyes.

-The idea comes from productivity writer Greg McKeown, but I want you to forget about maximizing your efficiency for a hot second.
+The idea comes from productivity writer Greg McKeown in Essentialism: The Disciplined Pursuit of Less.
+But I want you to forget about maximising your efficiency for a hot second.
 This isn't about cramming more work into your day.
 It's about survival and sanity until you can make that grand escape.
+McKeown’s philosophy of focusing only on what truly matters aligns perfectly with this strategy.
+When you act like a consultant—selecting tasks and ignoring the rest—you take back control of your workday, one decision at a time.

 Here's how it works